 If your firm has gone through or is currently experiencing a dissolution, merger, purchase, sale or name change, please complete the applicable pages of the form.
 This form may also be used to update AICPA / FICPA records if an AICPA member has changed employers.
 Please send the completed form by email, fax or hard copy to the FICPA.

 Additional Information is available within the AICPA's Peer Review Q's & A's (updated 2013).
 Please click on the following link to access this:

 AICPA's Peer Review Q's & A's (January 2013)

 How to reach us

 Our goal is to help the reviewed firm and the reviewers have the smoothest possible progression through the peer review process.
 If at any time you have questions or concerns please contact one of the staff members listed below.
 We will do our best to answer your questions in the quickest most informative way possible.
-In Florida, you may reach us at (800) 342-3197, or (850) 224-2727 outside Florida.
+You may reach us at (800) 342-3197 or (850) 224-2727.

 Director of Technical Services